Clean Up the Mess: Addressing Data Pollution in Cryptocurrency Abuse Reporting Services: Data Pollution in Abuse Reporting Services

-\paragraph{Spam impact.} Four of the six BA types are dominated by \ttag{notabuse} reports, namely Bitcoin-Tumbler (98\%), Darknet-Market (91\%), Ransomware (75\%), and Other (43\%).
-These \ttag{notabuse} reports are largely useless spam reports that advertise services or aim to pollute the \ba database.
-For these four BA types any conclusions drawn without filtering out the spam reports would be heavily biased towards the spam reports and would therefore be incorrect.
-Furthermore, for Bitcoin-Tumbler and Darknet-Market, the ratio of spam is so large that those BA types are basically useless even if the spam reports are filtered.
+\paragraph{Spam impact.} Four of the six BA types are dominated by spam reports, namely Bitcoin-Tumbler (98\%), Darknet-Market (91\%), Ransomware (75\%), and Other (43\%).
+For these four BA types, any conclusions drawn without filtering out the spam reports would be heavily biased toward the spam reports and thus would be incorrect.

-\paragraph{Correct classifications.} Of the 7,766 Sextortion reports, 97.4\% are indeed \ttag{sextortion} and 2.5\% are \ttag{extortion}.
-Among the 2.5\% \ttag{extortion} reports some are likely in reality \ttag{sextortion} where the reporter only copied a small part of the received email in the description that did not mention the sexual character of the extortion.
-Thus, our analysts labeled it as \ttag{extortion} instead.
-We conclude that \ttag{sextortion} abuse is correctly identified by most reporters and that conclusions drawn from reports labeled with the Sextortion BA type should correctly capture \ttag{sextortion} characteristics.
-We also observe that out of 196 \ttag{deleteransom} reports, 173 (88.3\%) are correctly labeled as \ttag{Ransomware}.
-Unfortunately, \ttag{deleteransom} is only 1\% of Ransomware reports, thus the Ransomware BA type is also not trustworthy, even after removing spam reports.
+\paragraph{Sextortion.} Of the 7,766 reports with the Sextortion BA type, 97.4\% are indeed \ttag{sextortion}, and 2.5\% are \ttag{extortion}.
+Among the 2.5\% \ttag{extortion} reports, some are likely in reality \ttag{sextortion} where the reporter only copied a small part of the received email in the description that did not mention the sexual character of the extortion, making our analysts label it \ttag{extortion}.
+Thus, the Sextortion BA type correctly captures \ttag{sextortion} abuse.
+On the other hand, the most common misclassification (after excluding spam reports) is 22\% Ransomware reports that are instead \ttag{sextortion}.
+A possible reason is that reporters who did not know, or did not care, about the abuse type just selected the first option in the drop-down list (Ransomware).
+We conclude that reporters could correctly identify \ttag{sextortion} abuse.
+However, most reporters do not care about selecting the right abuse type, which indicates that this task needs to be automated or performed by human analysts.

+\paragraph{Ransomware.} gt\_final has no \ttag{ransom} reports, but there are 196 \ttag{deleteransom} reports.
+Of those, 173 (88.3\%) are correctly assigned the Ransomware BA type.
+Unfortunately, \ttag{deleteransom} is only 1\% of Ransomware reports.
+Thus, the Ransomware BA type is untrustworthy, even after removing spam reports.
+We conclude that \ba was not commonly used to report ransomware, but when it was (e.g., \ttag{deleteransom}), users identified accurately this abuse type.